akirjavainen/A-OK/README.md

 https://www.a-okmotors.com/en/

-Special thanks to Jason von Nieda for his contribution on reverse engineering the protocol and checksum.
+Special thanks to Jason von Nieda for his contribution on reverse engineering the protocol and checksum (https://github.com/akirjavainen/A-OK/issues/1).

 # How to use